thompsonja/thompsonja.github.io/_posts/2023-03-18-discord-bots-part-2-gcp.md

 ---
-title: "Discord Bot Pipeline Part 1 - GCP Setup"
+title: "Discord Bot Pipeline - GCP Setup"
+excerpt: "We go over the steps involved for setting up a GCP organization that will host GCP projects for Terraform management and the Discord bots themselves."
 date: 2023-03-18 12:05:35 +0000
 categories:
   - discord